-- B. Site design.

-- 1. Residential.

-- a.
-Residential uses intended to develop in an urban, pedestrianoriented manner shall establish aA single specific build-to-line shall be established for the respective opposing block faces down a street.
-The build-to-line shall be no greater than 1/3 and no less than 1/10 of the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the street block.
-Twenty percent may

-be set back further than the build-to-line.
-Residential uses that that do not intend to develop in an urban manner shall follow the alternative setbacks provided for in the Area and Bulk Regulations for Single Family Detached (Large, Standard, and Small lot) and Townhouse Dwellings of the Neighborhood Zone.
+- B. Site design. - 1.
+Residential. - a.
+Residential uses intended to develop in an urban, pedestrian-oriented manner shall establish a single specific build-to-line for the respective opposing block faces down a street.
+The build-to-line shall be no greater than one-third and no less than one-tenth of the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the street block.
+Twenty percent may be set back further than the build-to-line.
+Residential uses that do not intend to develop in an urban manner shall follow the alternative setbacks provided for in the Area and Bulk Regulations for Single Family Detached (Large, Standard, and Small lot) and Townhouse Dwellings of the Neighborhood Zone. - b.

-b.
 Encroachments by stoops, eaves, overhangs, porches, bay windows and balconies within the area between the property line and the build-to line are permitted.
 However, no building shall encroach into the area between the build-to-line and the property line.